 The little men (4) return to find Snow White (SW) on the floor.
 The men (4) discover that she is cold and not breathing.
 They start to bury her but can’t do it.
 They build a glass coffin where she stays for years.

 A prince (SW) arrives.
 He demands the little men give up their beds for him to rest for the night.
 He is heading to bed when he notices the glass coffin.
 He describes his journey around the world trying to find a princess to rescue.
 4 (4) informs the Prince that Snow White is dead.
 The Prince (SW) is not concerned because he is confident that his kiss will wake her.
-The Prince (SW) kisses Snow White (4) but nothing happens.
-He kisses her again and nothing happens.
-Just as he is about to get frustrated, Snow White (4) wakes up.
+The Prince (SW) kisses Snow White (4) and she wakes up.
 The Prince (SW) introduces himself as her handsome savior who will be taking her home as his bride.

 Both Snow White and 4 break character and begin to laugh.
 They explain that this version of the story is what the Prince told everyone but it is not what really happened.
 They rewind the play to explain exactly what happened.